The Peninsula Hong Kong

 The Rooms

-• The contemporary, completely remodeled guest rooms and suites at The Peninsula Hong Kong in Kowloon feature modern high-tech conveniences, luxurious Italian designer furniture and a pleasing neutral color scheme of light grays, whites and cream-colored upholstery.
+• The contemporary, fully remodeled guest rooms and suites at The Peninsula Hong Kong in Kowloon feature modern high-tech conveniences, luxurious Italian designer furniture and a pleasing neutral color scheme of light grays, whites and cream-colored upholstery.

 • Rooms at The Peninsula Hong Kong are also thoughtfully equipped with convenient amenities such as an area-jogging map, Nespresso machine, umbrellas and a bedside charging station.